Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 It’s considered best practice to set each header’s minimum font size larger than your body text font size.
 For more information, visit Scaling fonts.

 The content inset feature helps your content stand out.
-Regular Pages, blog posts, and footers follow this feature.
+Layout Pages, blog posts, and footers follow this feature.

 You can use the content inset to add white space margins on the sides of all your page content, or to create layouts where you mix site-wide blocks and indented blocks to add visual interest.

-Adjust the column width with the Content Inset tweak in the Style Editor.
+Adjust the column width with the Content Inset tweak in Site Styles.
 To remove the inset, set it to 0.

 - Columns of two or more blocks display at site width.